-In February-March 2020 we asked the community for their thoughts on the initial Draft Life Music Action Plan.
-At that stage the public were in the middle of the summer events calendar, with events such as St Kilda Festival, Pride March, Listen Out and the Weet-Bix TRYathlon.
+In February and March 2020, we asked the community for their thoughts on the initial Draft Live Music Action Plan.
+This was in the middle of the summer events calendar, featuring events such as St Kilda Festival, Pride March, Listen Out and the Weet-Bix TRYathlon.